divyaKh/CMPE255Project/README.md

 ## Potential methods you will consider apply (these can change as you play with the data).

 The datasets will be analysed and will be combined using a python script.
 Once the dataset is ready, we will split the data into training, validation and testing sets.
 For the model any classification algorithms can be used.
-However, we are condidering Decison tree classification.
+However, we are considering Decison tree classification.

 ## How will you measure success?